Last updated: June 2026

 • NOTAMs are reviewed

-• Flight plan is aligned with permit details
+• Flight plan is aligned with the permit details

 • Local contact and escalation path are clear

-This checklist is especially useful for charter operators, private jet operators, cargo teams, dispatchers and flight support teams planning Africa-region operations.
+This checklist is especially useful for charter operators, private jet operators, cargo teams, dispatchers, and flight support teams planning operations in the Africa region.

 AAES Flight Support at JKIA